 The Quiet Village

-A Documentary Film by Blackbird Pictures
+A Documentary Film by Blackbird Pictures, RadicalMedia, and Tiergarten 4 Association

 Chelmno village in Poland.
 Site of the Kulmhof extermination camp, present day.